The Kashmir Conflict-

 self-determination of Muslims.
 The Muslim political leaders of India, too, put

-their weight behind integration movement of Kashmir.
+their weight behind the integration movement of Kashmir.
 In fact, all the Indian

-political class consciously or unconsciously exposed even seen to be holding
+political classes consciously or unconsciously exposed even seen to be holding

 the banner of RSS, that was Ek Pradhan, Ek Nishan aur Ek Vidhan (One Prime

-Minister, one flag and one constitution).
-One can see the commitment of Indian
+Minister, one flag, and one constitution).
+One can see the commitment of the Indian political class to democracy which is why Sheikh Muhammad Abdullah identifies

 Indian democracy, ‘….the democratic process [of India] stops somewhere near